 Journalists representing reporters and columnists must have a bachelor’s degree in communications or journalism.
 In journalism, you have progression in editing, reporting, feature writing, photojournalism and communications.
 Supplementary coursework is committed by whether a student is focused on print or broadcast journalism.
 Some concentrate on online media, like web design skills and combining text with graphics, photo and video media.

-While completing your degree, you have decided in which field you want to career: print or broadcast journalism.
-Here is some of the Journalism course one may opt for for a career in Journalism in India.
+While completing your degree, you have decided which field you want to pursue: print or broadcast journalism.
+Here are some of the Journalism courses one may opt for for a career in Journalism in India.

 Eligibility Criteria